-1 SCOPE
+1. SCOPE

-This guideline is intended to serve a very specific need for inverter based micro generation used for one of the following applications:
+This guideline is intended to serve a very specific need for inverter based micro generation used for the following application:

-- 1. microFIT Program - 2.
-Load displacement
+1. Load displacement

 The scope of the guideline deals only with the installation of inverter-based micro generation facilities, 10kW or smaller.
 For larger generator units, greater than 10kW refer to Spec-005-Process Guideline for the Installation of Parallel Generating Systems (Greater than10kW).
 For these larger installations, plans will have to be submitted to the Local Distribution Company and the Electrical Safety Authority for review and approval before any installation work begins.